-1. Q. In a nutshell, what does the new Judicial Conference Policy require attorneys to do?
+1. In a nutshell, what does the Judicial Conference Policy require attorneys to do?

 - A. Attorneys are required to review filed transcripts of Federal Court proceedings for redaction purposes.
-The following information should be redacted: - (1) Social Security numbers (except the last four digits) - (2) Financial account numbers (except the last four digits) - (3) Dates of birth (except the year) - (4) Names of individuals known to be a minors (initials only) - (5) home addresses in criminal cases (except for city and state)
+The following information should be redacted: - (1) Social Security numbers (except the last four digits); - (2) Financial account numbers (except the last four digits); - (3) Dates of birth (except the year); - (4) Names of individuals known to be a minors (initials only); and - (5) Home addresses in criminal cases (except for city and state)

-2. Q. What part of the transcript is each attorney responsible for reviewing?
+2. What part of the transcript is each attorney responsible for reviewing?

-- A. Attorneys are responsible for reviewing the following parts of the transcript related to the party(ies) they represent: - (1) Opening and closing statements on the party's behalf; - (2) Statements of the party; - (3) The testimony of any witness called by the party; - (4) Sentencing proceedings; and - (5) Any other portion of the transcript as ordered by the court.
+- A. Attorneys are responsible for reviewing the following parts of the transcript related to the party(ies) they represent: - (1) Opening and closing statements on the party's behalf; - (2) Statements of the party; - (3) The testimony of any witness called by the party; - (4) Sentencing proceedings; - (5) In criminal cases, the Government is responsible for reviewing instructions given by the court; - (6) In civil cases, all parties present are responsible for reviewing statements by the court; and - (7) Any other portion of the transcript as ordered by the court.

-3. Q What transcripts are covered by the new procedures?
+3. What transcripts are covered by the procedures?

-A. Any transcript of a hearing conducted in Federal Court in the District of South Dakota except voir dire transcripts.
+A. Any transcript of a public hearing conducted in Federal Court in the District of South Dakota except voir dire transcripts.

-4. Q. Is the attorney notified when a transcript is filed and needs to be reviewed?
+4. Is the attorney notified when a transcript is filed and needs to be reviewed?